dburkart/eureka/README.md

 Ergonomic library for the [Aha!
 API](https://www.aha.io/api).

 > [!CAUTION]
-> This library is a Work in Progress
+> This library is a Work in Progress, see the To-Do List below.

 ## Installing